MoatazMohamedd/Answerfy/README.md

 - Upload multiple PDF documents
 - Text is chunked and embedded automatically
 - Documents are stored and indexed in Qdrant
-- Users can ask natural-language questions
+- Users can ask natural language questions
 - The system retrieves the most relevant chunks and sends them to the LLM
 - Responses are always grounded in the uploaded PDFs

 Conversation history is not used as context.
 Each question is processed independently.

----

-## High-Level Architecture

-Angular Frontend
-|
-v
-.NET 8 Web API
-|
-v
-Qdrant Vector DB <---- embeddings via Ollama
-|
-v
-Local LLM via Ollama

 ---
 ## Tech Stack

 ### Backend